The 8 Biggest Jaw-Droppers at the 2019 Oscars

 Kevin Winter/Getty Images

-8. The Oscars Didn't Spontaneously Combust: There was so much tsuris leading up to the 2019 Oscars that it was hard to imagine what it was going to look like when the night finally arrived, as if disaster was imminent.
+8. No Spontaneous Combustion: There was so much tsuris leading up to the 2019 Oscars that it was hard to imagine what it was going to look like when the night finally arrived, as if disaster was imminent.
 As it turned out...the 91st Academy Awards looked a lot like all the other ceremonies in recent years.

 And if you stayed off Twitter, it may have been a little satisfying, or even delightful at times.
 There were some rough spots, including some awkward play-off moments and speeches that appeared to still be going on even as the camera zoomed out.
-But for the most part, hats off to director Glenn Weiss, an Emmy winner for his work on last year's Oscars, and his writing team for going with a flow that was more like a rip tide so adeptly.
+But for the most part, hats off to director Glenn Weiss, an Emmy winner for his work on last year's Oscars, and his writing team for going with a flow that was more like a riptide so adeptly.

 Watch E! tonight starting at 10 p.m. for our comprehensive 2019 Oscars red carpet coverage followed by the Oscars telecast on SKY Cinema at 12:30 a.m.!